13 Dec What is HVLS Fans?

 Principle of operation of the HVLS Fans

-HVLS fans operate under cool moving air principles that break the saturated boundary layer around the body and increase the evaporation rate to create a cooling effect.
-HVLS ceiling fans create an air column when they rotate.
+HVLS ceiling fan operate under cool moving air principles that break the saturated boundary layer around the body and increase the evaporation rate to create a cooling effect.
+HVLS ceiling fan create an air column when they rotate.
 This air column moves down and along the floor.
 This horizontal airflow is related to the diameter of the fan and to a lesser extent the fan speed.

 Ideally, an 8-foot (2.4 m) fan creates a floor air flow of about 36 inches (910 mm) deep.
 A 24-foot fan (7.3 m) creates a floor air of 108 inches (2,700 mm) deep, high enough to submerge a person standing on the floor or a cow, the original purpose of development. it.